Sachinn-p/Roadmap_GENAI/README.md

 **IMPORTANT**: This project uses API keys for Google Gemini and YouTube APIs.
 - ✅ All credentials have been removed from source code
 - ✅ Use environment variables for all API keys
-- ✅ See [SECURITY.md](SECURITY.md) for detailed security information
 - ⚠️ Never commit `.env` files to version control

 ## Project Structure